przemek83/ping-stat/README.md

 ![](screen.png?raw=true "")

 ## Problem description
-Create a small application that will ping a given address, draw a plot with responses times over time, and will log data to a file (one log file per day).
+Create a small application that will ping a given address, draw a plot with response times over time, and log data to a file (one log file per day).
 Given as an offline interview task.

 **Input**:
 Editable fields: